 Doug Sharrott

-From 1990 to 1994, Doug attended Brooklyn Law School at night.
-He was Notes and Comments editor of the Brooklyn Law Review.
+From 1983 to 1993, Sharrott worked as an electrical engineer at Fairchild-Weston, Hazeltine, and Grumman corporations.
+He designed anti-jam communication systems, combat friend-or-foe identification systems, and ballistic missile tracking systems for the Department of Defense.
+He attended Brooklyn Law School at night from 1990 to 1994 where he served as Notes and Comments editor of the Brooklyn Law Review.
 His 1992 law review article “Provider-Specific Quality-of-Care Data” helped pave the way for the public disclosure of medical outcome statistics.
-In 1994, Doug graduated with a Juris Doctor, magna cum laude.
+In 1994, Sharrott graduated with a Juris Doctor, magna cum laude.

 Role: Alumni Trustee